kazurayam/ConfiguringKatalonProjectWithJson/README.md

 I think that the built-in features in Katalon Studio GUI around GlobalVariable are designed with an assumption that *users will be happy and satisfied with manually updating Execution Profiles (= GlobalVariables); they would never want to update Execution Profiles on disk programmatically during the executions of Test Case scripts.*

 A [post](https://forum.katalon.com/t/how-to-update-map-globalvariable-permanently/88025/5) in Katalon user forum discussed how to break this design by overwriting XML files as the serialized format of Execution Profiles.
-I do not think their approach is very successful.
+I do not think their approach would be successful.
 I think we shouldn't try to modify the behavior of Katalon Studio.
 Just leave it as is.
 We should invent alternative way of configuring a Test Suite using Groovy scripting.

 The shortage of my approach is that it does not provide any GUI component to edit/view the JSON configuration as a part of Katalon Studio GUI just like it does for Execution Profiles. --- I don't mind it.
 I don't need any GUI support.
 Text editor is perfect for authoring JSON.